 Crispy Bacon Crumbles

-Shuck oysters, leaving them in the shell and place on a baking sheet.
-Add Cajun seasoning, butter garlic sauce, cheddar cheese, chives and bacon to taste.
+Shuck oysters, leaving them in the shell, and place them on a baking sheet.
+Add Cajun seasoning, butter garlic sauce, cheddar cheese, chives, and bacon to taste.
 Bake for 15 minutes and then serve.